martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 This document describes unknown key-share attacks on the use of Datagram Transport Layer Security for the Secure Real-Time Transport Protocol (DTLS-SRTP).
 Similar attacks are described on the use of DTLS-SRTP with Web Real-Time Communications (WebRTC) identity assertions.
+Both attacks cause a victim to be mislead about the identity of a communicating peer.
 Simple mitigation techniques are defined for each.

 --- middle